-A resolution put to the vote of a general meeting must be decided on a show of hands unless a poll is duly demanded in accordance with the articles.
+A resolution put to the vote of a general meeting must be decided on a show of hands unless a poll is duly demanded and acted upon in accordance with these articles and sections 321 and 322 of the 2006 Act.

-49. ERRORS AND DISPUTES
+43. Errors and disputes

+- (1) No objection may be raised to the qualification of any person voting at a general meeting except at the meeting or adjourned meeting at which the vote objected to is tendered, and every vote not disallowed at the meeting is valid. - (2) Any such objection must be referred to the chairman of the meeting, whose decision is final.

+44. Poll votes

-- (1) No objection may be raised to the qualification of any person voting at a general meeting except at the meeting or adjourned meeting at which the vote objected to is tendered, and every vote not disallowed at the meeting is valid. - (2) Any such objection must be referred to the chairman of the meeting, whose decision is final. - 50.
-POLL VOTES - (1) A poll on a resolution may be demanded- - (a) in advance of the general meeting where it is to be put to the vote, or - (b) at a general meeting, either before a show of hands on that resolution or immediately after the result of a show of hands on that resolution is declared. - (2) A poll may be demanded at any general meeting by any qualifying person (as defined in section 318 of the Act) present and entitled to vote at the meeting. - (3) A demand for a poll may be withdrawn if- - (a) the poll has not yet been taken, and - (b) the chairman of the meeting consents to the withdrawal. - (4) Polls must be taken immediately and in such manner as the chairman of the meeting directs. - 51.
-CONTENT OF PROXY NOTICES - (1) Proxies may only validly be appointed by a notice in writing (a "proxy notice") which- - (a) states the name and address of the shareholder appointing the proxy; - (b) identifies the person appointed to be that shareholder's proxy and the general meeting in relation to which that person is appointed; - (c) is signed by or on behalf of the shareholder appointing the proxy, or is authenticated in such manner as the directors may determine; and - (d) is delivered to the company in accordance with the articles and any instructions contained in the notice of the general meeting to which they relate. - (2) The company may require proxy notices to be delivered in a particular form, and may specify different forms for different purposes. - (3) Proxy notices may specify how the proxy appointed under them is to vote (or that the proxy is to abstain from voting) on one or more resolutions.
+- (1) A poll on a resolution may be demanded: - (a) in advance of the general meeting where it is to be put to the vote, or - (b) at a general meeting, either before a show of hands on that resolution or immediately after the result of a show of hands on that resolution is declared. - (2) A poll may be demanded by: - (a) the chairman of the meeting; - (b) the directors; - (c) two or more persons having the right to vote on the resolution; or - (d) a person or persons representing not less than one tenth of the total voting rights of all the shareholders having the right to vote on the resolution. - (3) A demand for a poll may be withdrawn if: - (a) the poll has not yet been taken, and - (b) the chairman of the meeting consents to the withdrawal. - (4) Polls must be taken immediately and in such manner as the chairman of the meeting directs.

+45. Content of proxy notices

+- (1) Proxies may only validly be appointed by a notice in writing (a "proxy notice") which: - (a) states the name and address of the shareholder appointing the proxy;

+(b) identifies the person appointed to be that shareholder's proxy and the general meeting in relation to which that person is appointed;

-- (4) Unless a proxy notice indicates otherwise, it must be treated as- - (a) allowing the person appointed under it as a proxy discretion as to how to vote on any ancillary or procedural resolutions put to the meeting, and - (b) appointing that person as a proxy in relation to any adjournment of the general meeting to which it relates as well as the meeting itself.
+- (c) is signed by or on behalf of the shareholder appointing the proxy, or is authenticated in such manner as the directors may determine; and - (d) is delivered to the Company in accordance with the articles and any instructions contained in the notice of the general meeting to which they relate. - (2) The Company may require proxy notices to be delivered in a particular form, and may specify different forms for different purposes. - (3) Proxy notices may specify how the proxy appointed under them is to vote (or that the proxy is to abstain from voting) on one or more resolutions. - (4) Unless a proxy notice indicates otherwise, it must be treated as: - (a) allowing the person appointed under it as a proxy discretion as to how to vote on any ancillary or procedural resolutions put to the meeting; and - (b) appointing that person as a proxy in relation to any adjournment of the general meeting to which it relates as well as the meeting itself.